Bali Area Guide: Where to Stay, Live, and Explore in 2025

 Kedonganan

-Attractions and entertainment: Kedonganan is famous for its fish market, where you can buy fresh fish and have it cooked for you to enjoy.
-There is also the beach club Ibiza in Bali just behind the fish market.
+Attractions and Entertainment: Kedonganan is best known for its vibrant fish market, where you can buy fresh seafood and have it grilled on the spot.
+Just behind the market, you’ll find the trendy Ibiza in Bali Beach Club, a great spot to relax by the ocean.

 Pros: